Προπτυχιακό τμήμα - Βαchelor στην Θεσσαλονίκη από το DEI College

 • Medical Law

-• Students will study the law governing medical and healthcare, the legal framework governing assisted reproduction, research and experimentation, organ donation, medical negligence, the treatment of patients who are unable to consent, and end-of-life care, as special emphasis will be placed on the ethical issues that arise in the context of medical care.
+Students will explore the law that governs medical treatment and healthcare in England and Wales.
+They will critically examine the laws that govern assisted reproduction, research, and experimentation, organ donation, medical negligence, treatment of patients who lack the capacity to consent, and end-of-life care.
+They will place a particular focus on the ethical issues that arise in the context of medical care.

 • Crime Justice and Society